 Again, we would have loved to see what Gail had to say on the subject.
 It might be something that might bring us around to another way of viewing things.
-It might be an article that inspires us to write a response.
+Maybe it’s an article that inspires us to write a response.
 It could be several things, but we’ll never know, because searching for “believing in the Google Fairy” didn’t bring up her article (it did, however, bring up ours…).

 Personally I love CommentLuv for the reasons I explain in my post about how it grows businesses and blogs and that post explains my suggestions on how bloggers and businesses can mutually benefit from developing relationships through commenting.

 HEEEELP!
 Where are we now?
 What post?
 After finally finding the Google Fairy article, we read down and there’s nothing about CommentLuv.
 We’d love to see what reasons she has for liking the plugin.
-We’d like to read her suggestions about developing relationships.
 We’d love to have read just one of these articles she talks about… but we can’t.

 She didn’t post any links.